Wombaroo Lorikeet & Honeyeater Food

 Key Features

-• Complete Nectar Food – powder dissolves in water to make a liquid diet that doesn't separate out.
+• Complete nectar food – powder dissolves in water to make a liquid diet that doesn't separate out.

-• Easily Digested – low fibre and starch content for good digestive function.
+• Easily digested – low fibre and starch content for good digestive function.

-• Improved Health – calorie-controlled feed guidelines, balanced protein content and moderate iron, vitamin A and vitamin D3 levels.
+• Improved health – calorie-controlled feed guidelines, balanced protein content and moderate iron, vitamin A and vitamin D3 levels.

 Ingredients